Super Animal Royale

-Super Animal Royale is an indie battle royale video game developed by Pixile Studios and published by Modus Games.
+Super Animal Royale is an indie battle royale video game developed and published by Pixile Studios.
 The game features 64-player matches starring anthropomorphic animals who use a variety of weapons and firearms from a 2D overhead perspective and was built using the Unity game engine.
 An early version debuted on Steam Early Access on December 12, 2018, with a free-to-play demo version released the following month in January 2019.
 An Xbox One and Xbox Series X/S version appeared on Xbox Game Pass in game preview on June 1, 2021.
 The game left early access on Steam and was released for macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on August 26, 2021, and for Google Stadia on December 14, 2021.